GDSC-RCCIIT/General-Purpose-Scripts/scripts/Secured chat machine/README.md

 </h2>

-This is WebAPP which provides Secured Chat messaging feaure with Encryption ans decyption security tool.
+This is WebAPP which provides Secured Chat messaging feaure with encoding and decoding security tool.

-Base64 encryptions are scheme used in encryptions and decryption
+Base64 is a encoding are scheme used in encoding and decoding

 ## __ABOUT__